 Dog sledding: No

-Midnight sun in summer: No, but it’s light for several months in summer
+Midnight sun in summer: No, but it is light for several months during the summer

 Northern lights: Yes, possible to see when it’s dark